2019 Eastern Illinois Panthers football team

 The 2019 Eastern Illinois Panthers football team represented Eastern Illinois University as a member of the Ohio Valley Conference (OVC) during the 2019 NCAA Division I FCS football season.
 Led by first-year head coach Adam Cushing, the Panthers compiled an overall record of 1–11 overall with a mark of 1–7 in conference play, placing last out of nine teams in the OVC.
 Eastern Illinois played home games at O'Brien Field in Charleston, Illinois.

-Previous season

-The Panthers finished the 2018 season 3–8, 3–5 in OVC play to finish in a tie for sixth place.

 Preseason

 Preseason coaches' poll

 The OVC released their preseason coaches' poll on July 22, 2019.
 The Panthers were picked to finish in eighth place.

 Preseason All-OVC team

 The Panthers had one player selected to the preseason all-OVC team.